-Options had a duty to conduct due diligence and give thought to whether to accept introductions from TPS as an appointed representative of Douglas Baillie Ltd.
+Options had a duty to conduct due diligence and give thought to whether to accept introductions from TPS as an appointed representative of Douglas Ballie Ltd.

-In complaints, in which Options said clients were introduced to Options by Douglas Baillie Ltd, an FCA regulated adviser at the relevant time, Options has provided us with a printout from the FCA Register dated 28 December 2011 showing "Basic details" for "The Pension Specialist LLP".
+In other complaints, where Options said clients were introduced to Options by Douglas Baillie Ltd, an FCA regulated adviser at the relevant time, Options has provided us with a print out from the FCA Register dated 28 December 2011 showing "Basic details" for "The Pension Specialist LLP".
 This said its current status was "Appointed Representative" effective from 24 May 2011.
-This printout also showed a list of four individuals involved with "The Pension Specialist LLP".
-Options has not provided any evidence of the FCA Register searches it completed in 2011/12 in relation to Douglas Baillie Ltd or what permissions Douglas Baillie Ltd held.
+This print out also showed a list of four individuals involved with "The Pension Specialist LLP".
+Options has not provided any evidence of the FCA Register searches it completed in relation to Douglas Baillie Ltd or what permissions Douglas Baillie Ltd held.